-- Did staff get any instructions on how to use the chair?
-Some chairs, like executive chairs that rise and lower or specialty chairs made to lessen back pain or shoulder strain, are made to move with levers into different positions.
+- Did the staff get any instructions on how to use the chair?
+Some chairs, like executive chairs that rise and lower or specialty chairs made to lessen back pain or shoulder strain are made to move with levers into different positions.

 - Was the chair involved in your fall one of these types of chairs?
 If so, was it working properly?
 And were you instructed on how to use its devices properly?

-Office Slip and Fall Accident at the Same Level
+Office Slip and Fall Accidents at the Same Level

 Falls happen in two ways: on one level, or from a higher spot to a lower one.
 Many office slip and fall accidents happen on a single level (while construction accidents, for example, are often at a different level as a worker falls from a ladder or scaffold.)